understanding Bird stress

 Parrots also have complicated social needs that, in the wild, are met in large flocks.
 Baby parrots may live with parents for up to two years to learn everything that they need to know to thrive in and contribute to the flock.
 All along this parronting period, the young parrot is developing a sense of self-confidence as it is learning both survival and social skills that make it a contributing member of their society while preparing it for parenthood to raise its young.

-Feather Plucking Series: Parrot Calming Formula & How Much To Give Reading Understanding Bird Stress and How To Help Your Bird Calm Down 9 minutes Next Natural Solutions for parrot anxiety
+Feather Plucking Series: Parrot Calming Formula & How Much To Give Reading Understanding Bird Stress and How To Help Your Bird Calm Down 9 minutes Next Natural Solutions for Parrot Anxiety

 What does parrot stress look like?